 If you are planning to add a greenhouse on your property, this round-up of the best greenhouse heaters, equipment and accessories will come in handy.
 If you just purchased or constructed a greenhouse, consider adding these greenhouse products to make it a true indoor growing paradise 12 months a year.

 The inside of a greenhouse naturally stays warmer than the outside temperature.
 But during colder weather, most greenhouses need a heating boost.
-And additional insulation is recommended for most greenhouses during winter months.
+Add more insulation for most greenhouses during winter months.

 A greenhouse heater is among the must-have greenhouse accessories to keep temperatures inside the greenhouse from getting too low.
 This is especially true in climates where winter temperatures dip well below freezing for months at a time.